defano/wyldcard/README.md

     answer "Are you sure you want to edit the background?" with "OK" or "Cancel" if it is "OK" then pass doMenu else
-	  pass doMenu
-  end if
-end doMenu
+	  pass doMenu  -- Don't interrupt other menu selections end if end doMenu
 ```

 By invoking `pass doMenu` we're letting HyperCard respond to these menu selections.
-In the case where the user chooses "Background" and does not click "OK" in the dialog box, we are not passing `doMenu` and thereby "trapping" the menu selection preventing HyperCard from acting upon it.
+In the case where the user chooses "Background" and does not click "OK" in the dialog box, we are not passing `doMenu` and thereby "trapping" the menu selection and preventing HyperCard from acting upon it.

-Be aware that messages are sent **only** when in browse mode (the browse tool is active).
-If you author a script that accidentally traps all menu messages or you otherwise need to temporarily restore normal behavior to the menubar, you can do so by choosing a paint tool from the palette (or by typing `reset menuBar` in the message box).

 #### Properties of a menu item

-The name, accelerator key, disable state and checkmark of a menu item can be scripted in HyperTalk by referring to these menu item properties.
+The name, accelerator key, disabled state and checkmark of a menu item can be scripted in HyperTalk by referring to these properties.

 Menu Property   | Description
 ----------------|---------------